kzhdev/alpaca_zorro_plugin/README.md

 2. Open Zorro, select Alpaca as the broker.
 3. Enter the **API Key** in the **User ID** input box.
 4. Enter the **Secret Key** in the **Password** input box.
+5. Press **F2** to open the plugin settings dialog and adjust the logging level at runtime.

 ## AlpacaPlugin Specific Config